ancuongnguyen07/AdvancedNetworking/index.md

 # Advanced Networking course

-These are the course materials and assignments for the **Advanced Networking course (ELEC-E7321)** at Aalto University.
+This is the course material and assignments for the **Advanced Networking course (ELEC-E7321)** at Aalto University.
 Many assignments involve some network programming tasks.
 The code examples and assignment templates in this course are provided in the **[Rust](https://www.rust-lang.org/)** language.